1992–93 Los Angeles Kings season: Offseason

 In the 1992 NHL entry draft, the Kings chose Justin Hocking with their first pick, 39th overall, in the second round.

 Regular season

 On Sunday, November 8, 1992, three Los Angeles Kings (Mike Donnelly, Jari Kurri and Luc Robitaille) scored a hat trick in an 11-4 win at San Jose.

+On March 13, the Kings road game against the Philadelphia Flyers was postponed after one period after high winds from the 1993 Storm of the Century smashed a large window at the Spectrum.
+It was the first in-progress game in NHL history to be postponed due to weather.
+The game was restarted from the beginning on April 1.

 The Kings were the most penalized team during the regular season, being shorthanded 529 times.

 Los Angeles finished with 2,855 shots on goal during the regular season, second only to the Boston Bruins.